 Of course, all this rice made us think about lunch and we found yet another great restaurant in a surprising location.
 The important thing in Spain is not to judge a restaurant from its exterior.
 Always check out the interior.
 Sated we headed back to our hotel oasis to continue working with one eye on the final few stages of this year’s Vuelta.

 The professor my beloved visited at the Valencia dental school is Italian and his wife and his brother run an Italian restaurant near the City of Arts and Sciences which we tried out on Friday.
-It was superb and we needed a long walk in the park afterwards to wear off a few of the (many) calories consumedwhere we found a fabulous kids’ playground.
-A prone statutue of Gulliver which comprised endless slides and climbing frames.
-Of course, I wanted to have a go but tricky when you don’t have a kid with you as an excuse.
+It was superb and we needed a long walk in the park afterwards to wear off a few of the (many) calories consumed, where we found a fabulous kids’ playground built around a prone statue of Gulliver (from Gulliver’s Travels) which comprised endless slides and climbing frames.
+Of course, I wanted to have a go but tricky when you don’t have a kid in tow.
 Friday evening we couldn’t even manage a few tapas in the hotel bar, we were still full.

 Saturday we rose early to drive back to Madrid and fly home.
 We’d enjoyed our time in Valencia but found it a bit of a curate’s egg, good in parts.
 The beach, the Old Town and the City of Arts and Science are all well worth a visit and can easily be enjoyed over a week-end.
 If we come again, it’ll only be for the MotoGP season finale and a footie match at the Mestalla.